cyking/JsonRPC/README.markdown

 - option to use urlfetch in `Client.php` instead of curl.
 - option to auto-detect application output for an ['error'] array
 - new exception class for custom application errors.
+- Alternative server binding for 1 to 1 procedure to class method.

 Example Client Using urlfetch: